New Skater Training

 New skaters usually complete the MSRs in the 15 weeks, but it can take longer, mostly depending on sports or skating background, fitness level, and dedication to training.
 There is no time limit to finish the testing however, and skaters can continue to progress after their New Skater Program ends by participating at Intermediate practices, and sideline skating during Advanced practices.

 What happens after training?

 Once you have completed the training and finished your testing, you will be able to start playing roller derby in public games and formal scrimmages.
 You will start out as a member of the Bombshell Battalion, our "B" Team, and you will be given the opportunity to try out for our Charter ("A") Team: the Striking Vikings if and when you decide you are ready.

 We hold 2-3 practices a week in Alliston, with frequent scrimmages and bouts, both home and away.

-Regular league dues are $50 per month, and Regular Skater Insurance coverage costs $50 for the calendar year (or $30 for the last half of the year, if purchased after July 1).
+Regular league dues are $50 per month, and Regular Skater Insurance coverage costs $50 for a year.

 Please note: Only women and gender neutral skaters are permitted on teams under WFTDA regulations, but anyone of any gender can be a referee.